Page cover

 Creating a production product in Supply’d streamlines manufacturing, tracks materials, and improves planning, cost control, and order fulfillment.

-This document takes you through the process of adding a Production Product which is a product that you produce.
-For details on adding other types of products please refer to the Adding & Updating Products and Product Types documents.
+This document guides you through the process of adding a Production Product, which is a product you make in-house.

 Adding a Production Product